lnt/lnt.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hello World!
 Welcome to my website.
 Let me introduce myself.
-I am a web technolgist, crazy geek in the world of Web.
-I build web solutions for product development organizations.

-I learn, design, build and optimize web solutions.
-I believe working with a team and deliver the solution as a team.
-I have built Web architecture for complex financial analytics system, travel ecosystem and e-commerce logistics applications.
-All three experiences are fantastic :-)

-I am passionate about writing libraries and conributing to opensource developers community.
-Still seeking challenging and rewarding role to extend my knowledge and abilities to build fantastic products.
+I am — a web technologist, architect, and lifelong builder.
+I craft scalable, high-impact web systems with a focus on clean design, performance, and real-world value.

+Over the years, I’ve led the architecture for platforms in finance, travel, and e-commerce logistics — each shaping my approach to building resilient, elegant systems.
+From Redis-backed messaging flows to custom MongoDB abstractions, I enjoy solving complex problems with thoughtful code.

+I’m passionate about writing libraries, contributing to the open-source community, and creating tools that make developers more productive.
+I believe great products are built by great teams — and I thrive on collaboration and continuous learning.

+Still seeking bold, challenging problems — and always eager to build what’s next.

 <!--## Education